DaveBackus/Data_Bootcamp_Book/graphs1.md

 * One of the best is Matplotlib's [gallery of examples](http://matplotlib.org/gallery.html).
 It's a good starting point for learning new things.
 Find an example you like, download the code, and adapt it to your needs.
 We also like the Pandas summary of [dataframe methods](http://pandas.pydata.org/pandas-docs/stable/visualization.html).
 * The documentation of [Pandas plot methods](http://pandas.pydata.org/pandas-docs/stable/visualization.html) is also pretty good.
+* The SciPy lectures are good overall.
+The [Matplotlib section](http://www.scipy-lectures.org/intro/matplotlib/matplotlib.html) focusses on `plot(x,y)`, which wouldn't be our choice, but the content is very good.
 * [Randal Olson](http://www.randalolson.com/blog/) has lots of good examples on his blog.

 If you find others you like, let us know.